Notice of Court Hearing (Domestic Violence Prevention)

 - Filing deadline

 - File DV-109 with DV-100, CLETS-001, and (if requesting a TRO) DV-110.
-The clerk sets the hearing date when DV-100 is filed.
-Personal service of the file-stamped DV-109 (with the rest of the packet) must happen at least 5 days before the hearing under Family Code section 242, unless the court shortens the time.
+The clerk sets the hearing date when DV-100 is filed; under Family Code section 242, the hearing must be held within 21 days of TRO grant or denial (25 days on good cause).
+Personal service of the file-stamped DV-109 (with the rest of the packet) must happen at least 5 days before the hearing under Family Code section 243, unless the court shortens the time on the petitioner's request or its own motion.
 Use form DV-115-INFO to ask for a new hearing date if you cannot complete service in time.

 - How to serve